upbeatcoolrebel-sketch/ARES-autonomous-research-and-engineering-Superintelligence/README.md

 # ARES-autonomous-research-and-engineering-superintelligence

-Welcome to **ARES** (Autonomous Research and Engineering Superintelligence), an AI-powered chatbot designed to provide witty, tech-focused responses.
+Welcome to **ARES** (Autonomous Research and Engineering Superintelligence), an AI-powered chatbot designed to deliver witty, tech-focused responses.
 Built with a transformer model (~10.8M parameters), ARES is trained on ~10,000 tech-filtered samples and leverages conversation history for context-aware interactions.
 This project is optimized for Google Colab's T4 GPU and is ideal for exploring AI, robotics, and engineering topics.

 ## Overview
 - **Model**: Transformer decoder with 4 layers, 8 heads, and a 256-dimensional embedding.